 Sub-Acute Soft Tissue Injury Treatment

-Local modalities are used to assist pain reduction and the natural healing response via an increase in energy (electrical, sound, light, magnetic, temperature).
-These modalities have short-term benefits that can assist with the earlier introduction of other longer lasting techniques such as exercise prescription.
+Local modalities assist pain reduction and the natural healing response via an increase in energy (electrical, sound, light, magnetic, temperature).
+These modalities have short-term benefits that can assist with the earlier introduction of other longer-lasting techniques such as exercise prescription.

 While many clients will feel the immediate benefits from this form of passive treatment, it is wise to think of these modalities similarly to analgesic / NSAID medications.
 That is, a method of pain relief or inflammation reduction that provides short-term relief, which allows you to continue living as comfortably as possible until the cause is fixed!